 g.
 Healthcare Plans will be used to create a centralised register of pupils with medical needs.
-An identified member of staff will have responsibility for the register at this school.

-h.
-The responsible member of staff follows up with the parents any further details on a pupil's i.
-Parents at this school are regularly reminded to update their child's Healthcare Plan if their child has a medical emergency or if there have been changes to their symptoms or their medication and treatments change.

-Healthcare Plan required or if permission for administration of medication is unclear or incomplete.
+An identified member of staff will have responsibility for the register at this school. h.
+The responsible member of staff follows up with the parents any further details on a pupil's Healthcare Plan required or if permission for administration of medication is unclear or incomplete.